Welcome to Mosaics-Of-Life Therapies

 What We Do

 We offer a variety of therapeutic services, all based on the psychodynamic psychotherapy model.
 We work with children and young people up to 25 years old, their families, parents and carers as well as external agencies.
-Our services include one-to-one therapy, joint parent-child sessions, family work, parent support, outdoors programs and supervision of professionals working directly with children, young people and families.
+Our services include one-to-one therapy, joint parent-child sessions (including peri-natal and parent-infant/toddlers sessions), family work, parent support, outdoors programs and supervision of professionals working directly with children, young people and families.

 First and foremost, we aim to be inclusive of and accessible to as many families and young people as we possibly can.
 We hope to achieve this in a variety of ways, such as adapting fees as and when needed, reaching out to families through community-based outreach work, offering assessments to anyone coming through our doors, without the need to meet restrictive thresholds or tick specific boxes.
 We ensure to access Continued Professional Development, to not only remain up-to-date with current legislations but also to be confident in our clinical ability to support all clients, from neuro-typical, to different family set-ups, to LGBTQ+ communities to children and young people with specific diagnosis or those under the care of Local Authority (note this list is inclusive of but not limited to).